 Blackstone Legal Fellowship is much more than a summer internship program.
 It is, in short, a long-term investment in its participants.
 Accordingly, Blackstone Interns are selected through a rigorous and highly competitive application process specifically designed to build a diverse class with strong leadership potential in all areas of private practice and public service.
 The selection committee seeks students with outstanding intellectual distinction and Christian commitment who will form a far-reaching network of legal professionals with the character, competence, and credentials to create lasting change in our legal culture.

 For all these reasons, Blackstone Legal Fellowship is not a culmination . . . it is a beginning.

 Interns gather for two weeks of lectures, seminars, and interactive discussions designed to confront conventional wisdom in legal education and present a principled, analytical framework for understanding natural law principles, constitutional interpretation and jurisprudence, and the history of Western civilization.
 The curriculum also incorporates daily worship and a devotional series focusing on personal and ethical challenges related to the legal practice.

-Interns participate in a final week of training focused on career development and cultural engagement.
-The curriculum is designed to provide practical career advice and help Interns develop a deeper vision of their professional calling.
+At the end of the summer, Interns return together for seminars and training focused on career development and cultural engagement.
+The curriculum includes practical career advice and enables Interns to develop a clearer vision of their professional calling.
+Faculty includes partners from prestigious law firms, high-ranking public officials, academics, and former judicial law clerks.
 Interns return to law school equipped with deeper knowledge, stronger convictions, and access to a vast professional network that will continue to grow throughout their careers.